Taiwanese tea: Dongding

-This tea, grown on Dongding (凍頂, Icy Peak) mountain in Nantou County, was brought to Taiwan during the 19th century from the mainland's Wuyi Mountains.
+This tea, grown on Dongding (凍頂, Icy Peak) mountain in Nantou County, was brought to Taiwan during the 19th century from China’s Wuyi Mountains.
 Its special qualities have been attributed to an almost continuous fog.
 Teas harvested in the spring are entered in a competition and the winners go for premium prices, fetching US$2,000 for a 600-gram package during the 1990s.
 Dongding oolong undergoes less oxidization than most oolongs.
 A 40-minute roasting over charcoal contributes to its flavor, which also has "nutty, caramel, and chestnut" elements.

 Tongding Oolong tea is a semi-oxidized tea with a hemispherical shape, created through a baking process.
 The tea leaves are rolled into round balls through multiple kneading and undergo post-oxidization, resulting in a more pronounced flavor profile for Oolong tea.

 Aged dongding tea is also a popular form of this tea.

 Milk oolong

 Jin Xuan (Golden Lily) oolong tea, grown on Alishan, Taiwan.

 Oolongs made from the Jinxuan cultivar are generically called milk oolongs or just Jinxuan oolongs (金萱; pinyin: jīn xuān; lit.
 'Golden Daylily').
 They so called because they have a smooth and slight milky in taste and texture, with fruit, floral or cream notes.

 Some sellers might claim the teas were steamed or steeped in milk, but the milky aroma of this tea is natural.
 However, some producers might artificially add milky scents or flavorings to enhance the milk flavor of the tea, though this is generally frowned upon by enthusiasts.